Columbia Domestic Violence Lawyers

 Protective orders can help with the following types of abuse:

-How to Get a Protection Order in Columbia
+How to Obtain a Protection Order in Columbia

 To get the protection order process started, you must request one by filing a petition with the court.
 You will then receive what is called an ex parte order, a temporary restraining order that immediately goes into effect without the abuser fighting it in court.
 Once your abuser is served with the ex parte order, you will need to attend a full hearing within 15 days of filing the protection order.
 At that hearing, your abuser can provide evidence that the protection order isn’t necessary.
 If the evidence is not sufficient, a judge can grant the order of protection at the hearing, which can last anywhere from 180 days to 1 year.
 It is also renewable at the end of that time.